chrisjg3/main/README.txt

 	a) Still be a csv.
 You can edit it but always save it to csv (not excel or whatever else)
 	b) Be in the SAME folder as the python code you are running

 That is it!
 The rest is self explanatory when you run the program.

-It explains everything.
+Note on doing puts on stocks:  Shorting stocks is possible with the program (by having a negative quanitity), which isn't exactly how short positions work, but for the time being I am going to keep it that way to keep the program simple to use.

 FUTURE PLANS FOR IMPROVEMENT: